dsiu13/infosec_interview_questions/README.md

 - Increase in third-party components (Word Press Plugins, Jenkins Plugins, and NodeJS packages.
 - DoS (Denial of Service) and CSRF (Cross-Site request forgery) fell out of the OWASP Top 10, but are still common.

+### What are some of the biggest security vulnerabilities of 2020?

 ### Explain HTTPS and SSL
 - **Hypertext Transfer Protocol** (HTTP): used for viewing web pages.
 All info is sent in clear text
 - **Secure Hypertext Transfer Protocol**: Encrypts the data is being retrieved by HTTP